Marajó Archipelago Environmental Protection Area: Location

 It has an area of 5998570 ha.

-This makes it larger than some European countries.

 The APA includes the island of Marajó and about 3,000 other islands and islets to the northwest of Belém in the delta region where the Amazon and Tocantins rivers empty into the Atlantic Ocean.

 The archipelago has a population of about of 250,000.

 The APA contains the Charapucu State Park in Afuá and the Mapuá, Terra Grande-Pracuúba and Soure extractive reserves.

 Environment

 The Marajó Archipelago Environmental Protection Area covers a fluvial marine complex.

 It has a hot and humid climate with average temperatures of about 30 C.

 It contains lakes, rivers, creeks, grasslands, forests, farms and beaches.

 There are seasonal fluctuations with salt water flooding at times and the sweet and muddy waters of the rivers flooding at other times.

 Vegetation includes alluvial and lowland dense rainforest, savannah, field, and pioneer formations in floodplains, salt marshes, mangroves and sandbanks.

 The floodplains and low fields are flooded for 3–4 months in the rainy season.

 Typical Amazon plant species include Caryocar glabrum, Cuban cedar (Cedrela odorata), Couratari multiflora, Hymenaea courbaril, Manilkara huberi, Brazil nut (Bertholletia excelsa), baboonwood (Virola surinamensis), açaí palm (Euterpe oleracea) and buriti palm (Mauritia flexuosa).

 There is great diversity of terrestrial and aquatic animals including two endangered species of manatee, the West Indian manatee (Trichechus manatus) and the Amazonian manatee (Trichechus inunguis).

 The islands have large numbers of buffalo.
 Buffalo were introduced when a ship carrying them from India to French Guiana was shipwrecked off Marajó island, and they found the environment of flooded fields and abundant vegetation ideal.